top of page

 • Lumen Metabolic Tracker – Analyzes breath to measure metabolism and suggest personalized nutrition plans.

-• Sensate – Uses infrasonic frequency vibrations and soundscapes to destress the nervous system by regulating sympathetic and parasympathetic responses.
+• Sensate – Uses infrasonic frequency vibrations and soundscapes to destress the nervous system.

 AI rendering of a futuristic laboratory with a scientist analyzing genome sequencing and cellular structures on high-tech screens.